KaleidoDeer/vlua/README.md

 1. lua_pushfstring and luaL_error due to V not entirely handling variadic arguments well.
 2. lua_pushliteral due to some kind of compiler issue.
 3. luaL_opt due to not knowing how to implement it.

+The rest of the API should work as intended, although there may be unencountered edge cases due to type conversions. eg. lua_Integer -> i64
 ###### This section only applies to vlib53 as the others are not suitable for use.

 # How reliable is are the bindings?